Adraa

 Islamic era

 According to Ibn Hisham and al-Waqidi, 9th-century biographers of the Islamic prophet Muhammad, the Jewish Banu Nadir and Banu Qaynuqa tribes immigrated to Adhri'at, as it was known in the early Islamic period, following their expulsion from Medina.
-However, historian Moshe Sharon dismisses this, citing the absence of their claims in any Jewish sources and earlier Muslim reports.
-Situated between the major Jewish centres of Palestine and Babylonia, Adhri'at nonetheless had a large Jewish population by the early 7th century and served as a place of Jewish learning.
-Its residents lit an annual bonfire on Rosh Hashannah in a signal to Babylonia's Jewish communities that the religious new year had begun.
+However, historian Moshe Sharon says this does not appear in Jewish or earlier Muslim sources.
+Situated between the major Jewish centres of Palestine and Babylonia, Adhri'at had a large Jewish population in the early 7th century and served as a place of Jewish learning.
+Its residents lit an annual bonfire before Rosh Hashannah to alert Babylonia's Jewish communities to the start of the new year.

-Early Muslim historian al-Baladuri lists Adhri'at as one of the towns which surrendered to the Muslim army following the Battle of Mu'ta in 629, while Muhammad was alive.
-Consequently, the inhabitants paid jizya tax.
-Baladhuri's account was believed to have been a mistake.
-Instead, contemporary sources maintain that Adhri'at was conquered by the Muslim army during the caliphate of Abu Bakr in 634.
+Early Muslim historian al-Baladuri lists Adhri'at as one of the towns conquered by the Muslim army following the Battle of Mu'ta in 629 and forced to pay the jizya tax.
+However, contemporary sources maintain that Adhri'at was conquered by the Muslim army during the caliphate of Abu Bakr in 634.
 Adhri'at's residents reportedly celebrated the arrival of the second caliph Umar when he visited the city, "dancing with swords and sweet basil."
 Throughout Rashidun and Umayyad rule, the city served as the capital of the al-Bathaniyya subdistrict, part of the larger Jund Dimashq ("military district of Damascus.")

 In 906, the population was massacred in a raid by the rebellious Qarmatians.
 The late 10th-century geographer al-Muqaddasi noted that during the Abbasid period, Adhri'at was a major administrative center on the edge of the desert.
 He claimed the city was part of the Jund al-Urdunn district and that its territory was "full of villages" and included the region of Jerash to the south of the Yarmouk River.